deadbok/groenholdt.net/content/Computers/Debian/i2c-lcd-with-i2c-tiny-usb-and-lcdproc-on-debian-stretch/i2c-lcd-with-i2c-tiny-usb-and-lcdproc-on-debian-stretch.md

 # Testing

-By issuing the following command the server and the lcdproc client is started in the foreground running untill you press CTRL+C. The LCD should start displaying the screens configured in `/etc/lcdproc.conf`.
+By issuing the following command the server and the lcdproc client is started in the foreground running until you press CTRL+C. The LCD should start displaying the screens configured in `/etc/lcdproc.conf`.

     service LCDd start
     lcdproc -f

 # Making it survive reboots

-Enabe LCDd at boot:
+Enable LCDd at boot:

     systemctl enable LCDd